-LOCATION: Approximately 2,225 hectares (5,500 acres) in Lander County, Nevada, within the Battle Mountain Trend, which hosts a series of gold mines (Marigold, Lone Tree, Fortitude, Phoenix, Twin Creeks, Midas, Trenton Canyon) with resources or past production collectively totaling more than 25 million ounces of gold.
+LOCATION: Approximately 2,225 hectares (5,500 acres) in Lander County, Nevada, within the Battle Mountain Trend, which hosts a series of gold mines (Marigold, Lone Tree, Fortitude, Phoenix, Twin Creeks, Midas, Trenton Canyon) with resources or past production collectively exceeding more than 25 million ounces of gold.

-The results of previous, recent and ongoing exploration programs will be used to generate an initial NI 43-101 compliant resource estimate for the Lewis Property.
+The results of previous, recent and ongoing exploration programs will be used to generate an initial NI 43-101 compliant resource estimate for the Lewis property.

 The 2008 drilling program also encountered significantly higher silver values.
 As an example, Hole MAD-145 intersected 1.21 g/t gold and 458 g/t silver over 6 meters, for a calculated equivalent of 7.17 g/t gold (at US$9 per ounce silver and US$900 per ounce gold) over the interval.
 These results suggest an apparent mineral zonation on the property, with silver values increasing to the north and west.

-2014 – 2015 Exploration Programs
+2014 – 2015 EXPLORATION PROGRAMS

-The Company commenced exploration of the Lewis property in late June, 2014.
+The Company commenced its recent exploration of the Lewis property in late June, 2014.
 The field-work completed to date consists of detailed geological surface mapping (1:2,000-scale), geochemical rock- and soil-sampling, and re-logging of diamond-core and RC-chips from drill-holes completed by Madison Minerals Inc. from 2003 to 2008.
 The emphasis during this work has been on the geometric controls to gold-silver-and base metal-bearing fault and fracture systems.
-These target structures cut across several rock formations that have properties conducive to metals deposition, including the same formations that host ore in the Fortitude mine of Newmont, located directly to the south.
+These target structures cut across several rock formations that have properties conducive to metals deposition, including the same Antler Sequence formations that host ore in the Fortitude mine of Newmont, located directly to the south.

 The results of 201 rock samples collected over the property as of June, 2015 are summarized as follows: Gold – 89 samples (44 % of all samples) contain > 1 g/t; 26 yield > 5 g/t; 11 contain > 10 g/t with maxima of 99.9, 53.4, 36.8 and 24.7 g/t Au.
 Silver – 90 samples (45 %) contain > 50 g/t; 43 yield > 200 g/t; 17 contain > 500 g/t with maxima of 5600, 3620, 1810 and 1695 g/t Ag.
 Lead and Zinc – 73 samples contain > 1 % Pb with a maximum of 11.8 %; 16 samples return > 1 % Zn with a maximum of 6.2 % Zn.

 Silver values in rock up to 5600 g/t Ag and gold results up to 13.2 g/t Au characterize the Meagher - Silver zone in the western part of the property.
 This zone consists of two north-trending and west-dipping faults, each more than 650 m long.
 These mineralized structures and those of the Buena Vista system, with surface values of up to 24.7 g/t Au and 359 g/t Ag, extend to the south into the Fortitude copper-gold-silver mine.
 The intersection of these mineralized structures with the reactive rocks that host ore in the Fortitude deposit represents an attractive drill target that lies from 100 to > 300 m beneath surface in the Lewis property.

 In late-2014, a total of 466 soil samples were collected along traverses oriented across the northerly-trend of the Trinity system in the southeastern part of the claim area.
 The samples are spaced every 8 m (25 ft) with every two samples composited to form 233 assay samples for a nominal spacing of 16 m (50 ft).
 The assay results indicate high values for gold, silver lead and zinc.
-The combined gold (Au > 100 ppb) and silver (Ag > 5 ppm) soil anomaly is localized along a north-northeasterly trending portion of Trinity fault zone and exceeds 1,700 m in strike-length with widths of up to 200 m.
+The combined gold (Au > 100 ppb) and silver (Ag > 5 ppm) soil anomaly is localized along a north-northeasterly trending portion of the Trinity fault zone and exceeds 1,700 m in strike-length with widths of up to 200 m.
 This anomalous gold-silver zone is supported by a coherent lead and zinc anomaly, using thresholds of 300 ppm Pb and 300 ppm Zn.
 Rock chip samples from the Trinity return up to 14.1 g/t Au, 1490 g/t Ag, 5.4 % Pb and 1.6 % Zn (see rock-chip sample database for individual sample assay results).
 Future work in this area will focus on follow-up surface mapping and drill target delineation.